BitCannaCommunity/cosmos-statesync_client/README.md

-# State Sync - client script
+# State Sync - Client Script
-Script to bootstrap the syncing when a new peer/validator join to BitCanna-Cosmos
+Script to bootstrap the syncing when a new peer/validator join to BitCanna-Cosmos.

-## The problem...
+## The Problem
 When a new peer tries to join a running chain it can take days to fully synchronise and this can take up a huge amount of disk space.

-## The solution...
+## The Solution
-Deploying the new State Sync function on StateSync servers could help to boost the sync of new peers/validators.
-And it reduces the disk space usage.
+StateSync is a feature which would allow a new node to receive a snapshot of the application state without downloading blocks or going through consensus.
+Deploying the new State Sync function on StateSync servers could help to boost the synchronizing of new peers/validators.
+It also reduces the disk space usage.

-Bitcanna StateSync servers will include this function from MainNet start.
+Bitcanna StateSync servers will include this function in mainnet.

 ## Usage
 Only for new deployings. **Backup your `~/.bcna/config` folder if you store your private keys there!!**

 This script will download the binary and the genesis by you and will setup the peers and seeds.

-Don't start the BitCanna daemon manually, the script will do for you and will sync the whole chain.
+Don't start the BitCanna daemon manually, the script will do it for you and will synchronize the whole chain.
 Press CTRL + C to stop it when you see the peer synced with last block.

 * Download the script: